-James joined the Board of Directors to Little City in 2007.
+James Testa joined Little City as an advisor in 1997 and moved to the Board of Directors to Little City shortly thereafter.
 He became involved with Little City through a work colleague that had a connection to the organization.
 Having a cousin with Down syndrome helped James to understand the need for advocacy of children and adults with developmental disabilities.

 James is the owner and president of Show Sage, LLC, a leading provider of multi-channel audio-visual technology solutions.
 Prior to acquiring Show Sage in 2010, James spent over 20 years as a management and information technology consultant.

 Besides being on Little City Board of Directors, and being a businessman, he is also involved in the O’Hare Chamber, the O’Hare Rotary Club of Chicago, and with Boy Scouts.

 Timothy Bleuher, Department of Building and Zoning of Cook County

 Thomas J. Dart, Sherriff’s Office of Cook County, Illinois

 Lincoln D. Germain, Honeywell International

 Jerry I. Siegel, Midway Moving and Storage, Inc.